stelligent/mutato/docs/mvp.md

 1. `service`: can be a Dockerfile running either on ECS-EC2 or Fargate
 1. `database`: can have different engine types, focus on serverless
-1. `storage`: can be either S3, ECR, DockerHub or EFS mounted inside containers
+1. `storage`: can be either S3, or EFS mounted inside containers
-1. `cache`: can be either Memcached or ElastiCache, or CloudFront
+1. `cache`: can be either Memcached, ElastiCache, or CloudFront
 1. `queue`: can be a Dockerfile triggered by SQS task items
 1. `task`: can be a Dockerfile triggered by CloudWatch
 1. `cluster`: to customize the ECS service's cluster
-1. `network`: to customize the VPC params
+1. `network`: to customize networking an VPC params
-1. `cicd`: can be either CodePipeline or Drone CI
+1. `cicd`: CodePipeline, External CI, and Docker configuration

 MVP constructs are divided in three categories: